MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-databricks-implementation.md

   As of January 2021, the new global init scripts API is in public preview.
 Public preview features in Azure Databricks are ready for production environments and are supported by the support team.
 For more information, see [Azure Databricks preview releases](/azure/databricks/release-notes/release-types).

-- This solution uses [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/) to store the Apache ive metastore instance.
+- This solution uses [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/) to store the Apache Hive metastore instance.
 This database was chosen for its cost effectiveness and its high compatibility with Apache Hive.

 ## Next steps